gatoniel/podmanspawner/README.md

 ## Known issues

-You should run this with a user that has a low UID on the host system.
-UID=1000 and UID=1001 worked out for me on CentOS 8.
-See this [issue](https://github.com/gatoniel/podmanspawner/issues/2).
+Most of Jupyters containers change the user to jovyan.
+Due to the user namespace mapping of Podman this user has no access rights on the host system.
+This means that users cannot access their mounted homefolders properly.
+I see two solutions to overcome this situation:
+1. Change the jupyter images, so that they use the root user of the container.
+   The root user in the container is mapped to the actual running user on the host by podman.
+2. Grant permissions on the host for the jovyan user of each user.
+This adds a separate routine that has to be called for every user...

 ## ToDos:

 * How to use the [podman RestAPI](https://github.com/containers/podman-py).
 See this [issue](https://github.com/containers/python-podman/issues/16#issuecomment-605439792)?
-* Solve the UID issues.
-Can we mount /home/USER:/home/USER and bypass the /home/jovyan in the image?
-* Implement correct rights to use the mounted folders, see this [issue](https://github.com/gatoniel/podmanspawner/issues/1).
 * Implement correct move_certs routine.
+This could be solved when users access the notebook as root.